Force over Distance: Chapter 41

 Hang on.

-Supposedly, he’d been ‘rebuilt’ by the guy.
-If that were true—maybe, with a little effort—he could purposefully pull some of those subterranean patterns to the surface?
+Supposedly, his mind had been ‘rebuilt’ by his chief scientist.
+If that were true—maybe, with a little effort—he could purposefully pull some of the guy’s scaffolding to the surface?

 It would, in this moment, definitely help more than it could possibly hurt.